bernardosilva173/academy/README.md

-# Java full stack academy
+# Java full stack academy!
 ## Goals
 The main objective of the academy is to give you knowledge of the necessary tools so that you can participate in a full stack project and not feel lost.